 For the six months ended December 31, 2023, the main focus for Opthea was activation of clinical trial sites worldwide and patient enrollment.
 The trials are global, multicenter, randomized, sham-controlled aiming at demonstrating superiority in efficacy in combination versus standard of care.
-These global Phase 3 clinical trials are referred to as "ShORe: Study of sozinibercept (OPT-302) in combination with Ranibizumab" and "COAST: Combination sozinibercept with Aflibercept Study", in each trial, patients are randomized to one of three arms.
+These global Phase 3 clinical trials are referred to as "ShORe: Study of sozinibercept (OPT-302) in combination with Ranibizumab' and "COAST: Combination sozinibercept with Affibercept Study", in each trial, patients are randomized to one of three arms.
 In the ShORe study patients receive sozinibercept plus Lucentis (on one of two dosing schedules) or Lucentis plus sham injection ("sham").
 In the COAST study patients receive sozinibercept plus Eylea (on one of two dosing schedules) or Eylea plus sham.
-Each trial is designed to enroll approximately 912-990 treatment naïve patients and will investigate the mean change in best corrected visual acuity from baseline to week 52 for sozinibercept in combination with an approved VEGF-A inhibitor (Lucentis or Eylea) administered on an every four-week, and on an every eight-week, dosing cycle, after the first three loading doses compared to treatment alone with Lucentis in the ShORe trial or Eylea in the COAST trial.
-The ShORe and COAST Phase 3 trials build upon and maintain these key features of our successful Phase 2b clinical trial of sozinibercept combination therapy for the treatment of wet AMD, while evaluating the administration of sozinibercept in combination.
+Each trial is designed to enroll approximately 912-990 treatment naïve patients and will investigate the mean change in best corrected visual acuity from baseline to week 52 for sozinibercept in combination with an approved VEGF-A inhibitor (Lucentis or Eylea) administered on an every four-week, and on an every eight-week, dosing cycle. after the first three loading doses compared to treatment alone with Lucentis in the ShORe trial or Eylea in the COAST trial.
+The ShORe and COAST Phase 3 trials build upon and maintain these key features of our successful Phase 2b clinical trial of sozinibercept combination therapy for the treatment of wet AMD, while evaluating the administration of sozinibercept in combination with approved VEGF-A inhibitors over a longer treatment period and in a greater number of patients.